gcanti/builder.js/README.md

-# Deplo

-Mini Node.js build system for browser apps.
+deplo is a tiny build system aimed to be fast even on older machines.

 ## Pros

-- optimized for common tasks
+- simple and clean api tailored for common tasks
-- manual dependencies tracking of js and less files leverage amazing speed of building
+- manual dependency tracking of files provides amazing speed of building

 ## Cons

-- manual dependencies tracking is cumbersome
+- manual dependency tracking is cumbersome
 - Yet Another Build System

 ## Installation